-If any of the three buildings is recommended for listing, it will involve a further heritage study assessment and a planning proposal would be needed-to amend the Local Environmental Plan (SLEP 2012).
+If any of the three buildings is recommended for listing, it will involve a further heritage assessment and a planning proposal to amend the Local Environmental Plan (SLEP 2012).
 If listed and conserved, they could be eligible for an award of heritage floorspace.